forestryio/forestry.io/README.md

 All build source and destination paths can be configured from `gulp.config.js`.

 ## Hugo
 The build commands for Hugp can be configured from `gulp.config.js`.
-Build commands are set based on the `NODE_ENV` environment variable.
+Build commands are set based on the `HUGO_ARGS` environment variable, and will fallback to `NODE_ENV` if not provided.

 Four options are available:
 - `default`: the default build commands that are always run
 - `development`: additional build commands for the development server
+- `preview`: the additional build commands for the development server when serving production build
 - `production`: additional build commands for production builds and preview server

 ## BrowserSync Development Server